 Deputy Assistant Secretary for Middle East and Africa - U.S. Department of the Treasury

-Senior Fellow, Council on Foreign Relations - CEO, International Capital Strategies
+Adjunct Senior Fellow - Council on Foreign Relations

 Director-General - Middle East and Europe Department Japan International Cooperation Agency

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.